What is GST? A Simple Guide for Beginners

 GST stands for Goods and Services Tax.
 In New Zealand, GST is a 15% tax on most goods and services sold for domestic consumption.
 The final price of a product or service typically includes GST, meaning consumers see the total price upfront.

 GST provides crucial revenue for the New Zealand government, helping to fund essential services such as healthcare, education, public infrastructure, and welfare programs.
-When we pay GST, we’re contributing to these services.
+When we pay GST, we're contributing to these services that benefit the entire community.

 Why Do We Have GST in New Zealand?